 Born and raised 20 minutes outside of New Orleans, in the small city of Marrero, KP, an openly gay rapper, is carving out his own lane in the ever-growing music industry.
-Inspired by Nicki Minaj, Drake, and recently budding artists such as Lizzo and Bazzi, KP creates his music to spread messages of self-love with his infectious confidence, hard-hitting beats, and a pen that rivals many of today’s top-charting rappers.
+Inspired by Nicki Minaj, Jack Harlow, and Megan Thee Stallion, KP creates his music to spread messages of self-love with his infectious confidence, hard-hitting beats, and a pen that rivals many of today’s top-charting rappers.

 KP released his first single “Run it Back” in August of 2018, and in December he dropped his first EP, Nottoway, which included fan-favorite songs such as “Talk That,” “Drenched,” and “League of My Own,” the latter in which he creatively outed himself with the line, “Yeah, I suck ****, and still keep it straight, but I ain’t never claim that I’m bi.”
 By staying true and honest to himself, KP has been able to form a bond with his listeners and has quickly made waves in the New Orleans music scene.